R-SProjects/SeleniumJavaProjects/README.md

 ﻿# SeleniumJavaProjects
- This automation framework logins to a ecommerce website,order  ,confirm the order and pay for the same.It is hybrid framework ,uses POM for pages .Seperates test classes  from data which are driven through Excel and Json.
-TESTNG is the main frameowrk and uses cucumber wrapper on the top for usability.maven is the build tool and CI/CD is done via Jenkins.
+ This automation framework logins to a ecommerce website,orders ,confirms the order and pay for the same.It uses a hybrid framework ,uses POM for pages .We have seperated test classes  from the data which in turn are driven through Excel and Json.
+TESTNG is the main frameowrk and uses cucumber wrapper on the top for usability.Maven is the build tool and CI/CD is done via Jenkins.